tpm2-software/tpm2-pkcs11/docs/FAPI.md

 ## Introduction

 The feature API is a high level API for interacting with the TPM 2.0 device.
-It exposes a subset of the TPM operations as well as provided on disk key management, automatic encrypted sessions and format conversions (PEM) where possible, among other things.
-The tpm2-pkcs11 project predates the Feature API, and the original code was implemented using the Enhanced System API and for on disk storage of TPM protected keys, a sqlite3 database.
-Because of this
+It exposes a subset of the TPM operations as well as provides on disk key management, automatic encrypted sessions and format conversions, like PEM, where possible.
+The tpm2-pkcs11 project predates the Feature API, and the original code was implemented using the Enhanced System API (ESAPI) and for on disk storage of TPM protected keys, a sqlite3 database.

 ## Configuring